HongshiTan/disable_cpu_cache/README.md

 # Linux Kernel Module for Disabling Intel's CPU Caches

 Disable all the intel's cpu caches (L1, L2 and L3)
+* Temporarily disable the supervisor mode access prevention, so that it can work with Linux kernel 5.0+.
+* The operation on CR0 is executed on all smp cores.

 ## How to Use?